FraMecca/kpd/README.md

 The result of the search can be added to the playlist with `--add` or `-a` arguments. kpd can also be used in a pipe like this:

 ```
-$ kpd -s kyuss -f queen hula | kpd -a
+$ kpd -U -s kyuss -f queen hula | kpd -a
 ```
-but skips some commands such as `-f`.
+but skips some commands such as `-f` and accepts only full URIs.